 Georgia Science and Engineering Fair

 Every year thousands of students compete in local science fairs across the state.
-The winners of these fairs are invited to compete in one of 20 GSEF-affiliated regional fairs in January and February, and the top projects from each of the regional fairs are invited to attend and compete at GSEF.
+The winners of these fairs are invited to compete in one of the GSEF-Affiliated Regional Fairs.
+In January and February, and the top projects from each regional fair are invited to attend and compete at GSEF.
 At GSEF, the exhibitors have the opportunity to share their research with some of the top scientists in Georgia and compete for awards and scholarships.
-A select number of projects will be chosen to advance to the Intel International Science and Engineering Fair (Intel ISEF), which will take place in Pittsburgh, PA in May 2015.
+A select number of projects will be chosen to advance to the Intel International Science and Engineering Fair (Intel ISEF), which will take place in Phoenix, AZ in May 2016.

 Mission Statement: The Georgia Science and Engineering Fair (GSEF) is dedicated to encouraging all Georgia's teachers and school districts to incorporate active science and engineering research into their classrooms in order to help students 1) develop a love for science, 2) learn to isolate important problems and to attack and solve these problems within the framework of organized, logical thought, careful research, and a detailed analysis of facts, and 3) showcase and celebrate their achievements.

 $39 per student

 We would like to thank Green Power EMC for their generous support and sponsorship of the 2015 Georgia Science & Engineering Fair.